-Roberts Delays Handover of Trump Tax Returns to House Panel - NewsBreak
+Roberts delays handover of Trump tax returns to House panel - NewsBreak

-WASHINGTON (AP) — Chief Justice John Roberts on Tuesday put a temporary hold on the handover of former President Donald Trump’s tax returns to a congressional committee.
+Chief Justice John Roberts on Tuesday put a temporary hold on the handover of former President Donald Trump 's tax returns to a congressional committee.

 Roberts' order gives the Supreme Court time to weigh the legal issues in Trump's emergency appeal to the high court, filed Monday.